marco-meini/sequelize-butler/README.md

 # sequelize-helper

-Useful features to facilitate the use of Sequelize
+Useful features to facilitate the use of Sequelize.

 ## Install